MicrosoftDocs/dynamics365smb-docs/business-central/sales-suggest-sales-lines-with-copilot.md

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Order**, and then choose the related link.
 1. Open the sales order.
 1. On the **Lines** FastTab, choose **Get line suggestions**.
-1. In the **Suggest lines with Copilot** window, enter your prompt.
+1. In the **Suggest lines with Copilot** window, enter your prompt or select one from prompt guides.

 ## Review, save, discard, or regenerate suggestions

-After Copilot suggests the items to add to lines, review its suggestions and decide whether they're what you want.
+After Copilot suggests the items to add to lines, review its suggestions and decide whether they're what you want:
+* To discard a single proposed line, select it in the list, and then select the **Delete Line* action.
+* To discard all proposed lines and close the Copilot window, select the discard button (trash can) next to the Keep it button at the bottom of the window.
+* To transfer lines currenctly currently shown in the Copilot window, select **Keep it**.

+  This step confirms the transfer of the currently showns lines to the corresponding sales document.
+You can delete or edit transfered lines there.

 ## See also